There are now 3 possible online modes for units:

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) and/or practicum placement Face to face Semester 1 UWA (Perth) and/or practicum placement Face to face Semester 2 UWA (Perth) and/or practicum placement Face to face
+Availability Location Mode Semester 2 UWA (Perth) and/or practicum placement Face to face

 - This unit is an individualised project and/or practical work involving laboratory experimentation, community service or research undertaken in areas of major study, under the supervision of an academic staff member or designate.
 Students undertake the unit as part of graduate courses to ensure industry experience and competency.

 - Students are able to (1) apply knowledge of the industry code of conduct and ethics, legislation and professional roles within AEP clinical practice; (2) integrate evidence-based practice in clinical decision making; (3) demonstrate and critique safe and appropriate exercise-based client management, including medications and delivering treatment plans; and (4) construct, evaluate and provide information and education to clients within AEP clinical practice.

-- Indicative assessments in this unit are as follows: (1) clinical competency assessment; (2) client management report; and (3) professional communication assessment.
+- Indicative assessments in this unit are as follows: (1) competency to practice; (2) client management report; and (3) professional communication assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical competency assessment, client management report, and professional communication assessment components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the competency to practice and client management report components.

 - Unit Coordinator(s)